VinayPundhir/parserpro/README.md

-# parser-pro
+# parser_pro
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 ## Overview

-**Parser-Pro** is a Python library that simplifies JSON data parsing and manipulation.
+**parser_pro** is a Python library that simplifies JSON data parsing and manipulation.
 It provides a collection of functions for extracting, transforming, and processing JSON objects and lists efficiently.

 ## Usage